Coombe, Croydon: The houses of Coombe

 Coombe Farm is a large farmhouse off Oaks Road, reached via Oaks Lane.
 Oaks Lane was the former main road, closed by John Maberly of Shirley House in 1803 to increase his privacy.
 Oaks Road was its replacement.
 Oaks Lane is a road used by residents in Coombe and turns into a track for walkers beyond a disused quarry Scout camp, running past Oaks Farm and through the Shirley Park golf course to the Upper Shirley Road.
 The main Coombe Farm building dates from the 16th century, with 19th-century additions.
 Croydon local studies library archives show that the oldest part of the standing Coombe Farm farmhouse first stood on the site in the late 16th century.
 There is within the building an inscription on an oak beam with the date 1642.
 The farmhouse is clearly visible in John Rocque's 1745 plan of London and appears in the first Ordnance Survey plan published in 1882.
 Historic sources indicate that much of the current fabric (behind the Tudor frontage) are Victorian additions dating from 1844 and 1893.
 In 1893, another brother of Frank Lloyd, Herbert, built a much larger new building with mock-Tudor features beside the original building.
 Although most of the 'outbuildings' (some attached to the substantive building, some not) are likely to post-date those extensions in appearance they are late Victorian/Edwardian.
 This is with the exception of 1960s bungalows on the site.
 It is notable that throughout the cartographic record that the boundary of the 'farmyard' has remained fairly constant throughout.
-The farm is now a location for residences, the AlFatihah mosque and an office for Dr. Anwar Ansari's housing services and property development company AA Homes & Housing Limited.
-There are also old farmhouses and lodges along Oaks Lane.
+The farm is now a location for residences, the AlFatihah mosque and an office.